paquettm/420-302-VA_A25/LABS/LAB1_Installing_Ubuntu_Desktop_on_a_Computer.md

+---
+title: 'Lab 1: Installing Ubuntu Desktop on a Computer'
+description: 'Lab 1: Installing Ubuntu Desktop on a Computer'
+sidebar:
+  label: 'Lab 1: Installing Ubuntu Desktop on a Computer'
+  order: 1
+---

 # Lab 1: Installing Ubuntu Desktop on a Computer

 **All material provided by your teacher for this lab must be returned at the end of the class period.**